Sources: Dr. Oz plans to run for Senate seat in Pennsylvania

 Oz — a longtime New Jersey resident — would enter a Republican field that is resetting with an influx of candidates and a new opportunity to appeal to voters loyal to former President Donald Trump, now that the candidate endorsed by Trump has just exited the race.

-Oz, 61, in recent days has told associates and Republicans in Pennsylvania of his plans, according to the two people who spoke to The Associated Press.
-One person was told by Oz directly, while the other was briefed on a separate conversation.
-Both people spoke on condition of anonymity to discuss private conversations.
+Oz, 61, in recent days has told associates and Republicans in Pennsylvania of his plans, according to the three people who spoke to The Associated Press.
+Two people were told by Oz directly, while the other was briefed on a separate conversation.
+Two of the people spoke on condition of anonymity to discuss private conversations.

+Montgomery County’s GOP chair, Elizabeth Preate Havey, said Oz told her Friday that he will run.
+Separately, he spoke with Allegheny County’s GOP chair, Sam DeMarco, who said Oz did not directly say he will run, but “he left me with no doubt that he is going to be running for U.S. Senate in Pennsylvania.”

-Publicly, Oz has only said through a TV show spokesperson that he had received encouragement to run.
+Publicly, Oz has only said through a TV show spokesperson that he had received encouragement to run and that he has lived and voted in Pennsylvania since last year.

 The announcement could come Tuesday night on Sean Hannity’s show on Fox News, which Hannity previewed by saying that Oz would appear on it and that “he has a huge announcement.
 Hint: think midterm election.”